tinyplex/tinybase/site/guides/5_relationships_and_checkpoints/2_building_a_ui_with_relationships.md

 Also as expected (hopefully by now!), each registers a listener so that any changes to that result will cause a re-render.

-These component can be given a custom RowView-compatible component to render their Row children:
+These components can be given a custom RowView-compatible component to render their Row children:

 ```jsx